 Things like the aluminum sliding windows that had since long before had the gliding parts worn out would “thump, thump, thump” through the tracks, making them impossible for her to open and close.

-Her air conditioning system in her 45-year-old home had long since stopped working, and she wanted to update her kitchen and bathrooms.
+The air conditioning system in her 45-year-old home had long since stopped working, and she wanted to update her kitchen and bathrooms.
 She wanted them fixed and found a way to do it but wanted my input since I was the resident mortgage banker in the family.
-All things she could not do with her income but never let on to us.
+All the things she does with her are all that income but never lets on to us.

 We reviewed the reverse mortgage terms on a modified tenure program for her.
 She made the improvements the home needed and lived happily in the home for over 10 years with the loan.
 She got some cash to do the upgrades she wanted and a monthly income from the loan.